orbforge/orb-docs/docs/setup-sensor/docker-multiple-connections.md

         driver: macvlan  # if the host interfaces have their own gateways already setup, you can skip this driver
         driver_opts:
           parent: enp9s0f1 # the 2nd interface you want to monitor
+					# parent: enp9s0f1.02 # you can also set vlan tags by appending .[vlan-tag] to the interface

     volumes:
       primary_isp_data: